+1262 DEALS [-81%!] ⚡️ Grab them now! 🚚💨

 Accessories for wetsuits

-Once you have a wetsuit for your watersports, you'll quickly realise that you're missing a few other things.
-Especially if you do open water swimming or triathlon.
-Here you can quickly blend in with the water and become difficult for others to see.
-This can quickly create dangerous situations if you are swimming among kayaks and paddleboards.
-It is therefore important that you make yourself visible, which is possible in several different ways.
+Once you have a wetsuit for your water sports, you'll quickly find that some other things are missing.
+Especially if you engage in open water swimming or triathlon.
+Here, you can quickly blend in with the water, making it difficult for others to see you.
+This can quickly create dangerous situations if you're swimming among kayaks and paddleboards.
+Therefore, it's important to make yourself visible, which is possible in several ways.

-With a sea bag/swim buoy in bright colours, everyone will be able to see you from afar.
-In addition, they also have the function of allowing you to bring along what you need when you swim, such as a water bottle.
-If you want to be even more sure you'll be seen, you can wear a swim cap, which again should be in bright colours.
-This will also allow people to see exactly where you are, as a swim bag will float slightly behind you.
+With a swim buoy in bright colors, everyone will be able to see you from a long distance.
+Additionally, they also have the function of allowing you to bring what you need when swimming, such as a water bottle.
+If you want to be even more sure that you're seen, you can wear a swim cap, which again should be in bright colors.
+This way, people can also see where you are, as a swim bag floats slightly behind you.

-When safety is taken care of, you'll find that an open water swim will be a lot more comfortable with a pair of swimming goggles.
-You'll be able to orientate yourself and avoid red and irritated eyes.
-It's a good idea to go for goggles that are wider than the ones used in swimming pools, as the wider ones have a harder time coming off if you get hit by a wave, for example.
-Of course, you'll also need to consider the colour of the lens depending on how much light/sunlight you'll be exposed to while swimming
+When safety is fully ensured, you'll find that a swim in open water becomes much more comfortable with a pair of swimming goggles.
+This way, you can both orient yourself and avoid getting red and irritated eyes.
+It would be a good idea to go for ones that are wider than those used in swimming pools, as the wider ones are less likely to come loose if, for example, you're hit by a wave.
+Additionally, you should of course consider what color the lens should be depending on how much light/sunlight you'll be exposed to while swimming.

-If you enjoy open water swimming or triathlon in the cooler months of the year, a set of neoprene hood, gloves and socks is a good idea.
-This way you're fully wrapped up and can stay in the water for longer periods of time without getting too cold.
+If you enjoy open water swimming or triathlon in the cooler months of the year, it would be a good idea to have a set consisting of neoprene hood, gloves, and socks.
+This way, you're fully covered and can stay in the water for longer periods without getting too cold.

-Many people will find that after a while, swimming wetsuits will start to crack or have holes.
-Despite this, you don't need to buy a new one as it can be quickly fixed with neoprene glue.
-Then you can patch your wetsuit yourself and extend their durability.
+Many will find that swimming wetsuits will start to crack or have holes after some time.
+Despite this, you don't need to buy a new one, as it can quickly be fixed with neoprene glue.
+This way, you can patch your wetsuit yourself and extend its lifespan.

-One last thing we recommend is a changing mat to stand on when you pull on your wetsuit.
-This prevents you from dragging sand from your feet under your suit, which could harass you while swimming.
+One last thing we recommend is a changing mat you can stand on when putting on your wetsuit.
+This way, you avoid dragging sand from your feet into the suit, which could bother you while swimming.

 Buy your swimming wetsuit at Watery.ie

-We have a wetsuit for open water swimming or triathlon to suit every requirement and need.
-The most challenging part is finding the right one for you.
-That's why our skilled customer service team is also ready with advice and guidance, so that together we can find the swimming wetsuit you need.
-And of course, this also applies if you have any questions.
-When you shop with us, you also get a number of benefits:
+We have a swimming wetsuit for open water or triathlon that suits all requirements and needs.
+The most challenging part will be finding out which one you need.
+That's why our skilled customer service team is ready with advice and guidance, so together we can find the swimming wetsuit you're looking for.
+And that of course also applies if you have questions.

-So get ready for both competitive training or for fun swimming in the open sea, right here at Watery.ie.
+So get ready for both competitive training or fun swimming in open water, right here with us at Watery.ie.
 If you need more information about wetsuits, you can read our full guide here.

 Recommended products